 Red and orange concealers are recommended for those with darker skin tones and that have blue or green dark circles.
 It will help to even out the undertones of your skin.

 For lighter skin tone, avoid using oranges or red, because they are too dark for fair skin.
 That takes us to pink and peach concealers.

 Pink and Peach

 If you have lighter skin and have trouble with dark circles, pink concealer is the colour to get rid of these troublesome circles.
-The colour usually comes in a peach or salmon tones that are a mix of orange, yellow and red hues.
+The colour usually comes in peach or salmon tones that are a mix of orange, yellow and red hues.

 Use peach for more under-eye circles that are more blue-toned and use pink for under-eye circles that are more green-toned.
-Basically you’re following the colour wheel but you are using more muted tones because of your more muted skin!
+Basically, you’re following the colour wheel but you are using more muted tones because of your more muted skin!

 If you have any redness, acne scars or even pesky little red pimples, the way to hide the redness is by using green concealers!
 Since green is opposite the colour red, it cancels out any redness on your face.

-For those with rosacea, I suggest using a colour correcting green primer that will provide an even base for your skin which will reduce the redness.
+For those with rosacea, I suggest using a colour-correcting green primer that will provide an even base for your skin which will reduce the redness.

 The range of green hues is from light mint green to darker greens.
 The intensity of the green will depend on your skin shade and undertones.
-For lighter skin tones, use lighter greens, while darker tones can use darker shades of green.
+For lighter skin tones, use lighter greens, while for darker tones can use darker shades of green.